readyserver-alan/en-web-source/src/content/blog/top-security-features-to-look-for-in-a-web-hosting-provider.md

 To wrap things up, here’s a quick list of what your web hosting provider **should** offer:

-✅ Free SSL certificates
+- Free SSL certificates

-✅ Automated daily backups
+- Automated daily backups

-✅ Firewall and DDoS protection
+- Firewall and DDoS protection

-✅ Malware scanning and removal
+- Malware scanning and removal

-✅ Web Application Firewall (WAF)
+- Web Application Firewall (WAF)

-✅ Two-Factor Authentication (2FA)
+- Two-Factor Authentication (2FA)

-✅ 24/7 monitoring and intrusion detection
+- 24/7 monitoring and intrusion detection

 Security is no longer optional—it’s the backbone of trust and credibility online.
 Pick a host that doesn’t just talk the talk but walks the walk.
 Because when it comes to your website, it’s better to be safe than hacked.

-- Website Hosting
-- web hosting provider